 Volunteer needed to assist group leader with coffee mornings and women’s group sessions.

 Opportunity : Tasks include preparing and serving refreshments, meet and greet ladies as they arrive, display paperwork and information needed for sessions, participate in most group sessions where possible.
-Groups sessions include Mother support sessions, Health and Well being, Arts & Crafts and more which will be discussed at interview.

 Requirements: A friendly, empathetic, caring, good listener, none-judgemental and patient person would be ideal for this position.